-Rule 9 waiver granted by the Panel on Takeovers and Mergers (the "Panel") in favour of Olive Partners, S.A. ("Olive") - Resolution 23
+Rule 9 waiver granted by the Panel on Takeovers and Mergers (the "Panel") in favour of Olive Partners, S.A. ("Olive")

-CCEP applied to the Panel for a waiver of Rule of the Takeover Code to permit the buyback authorities proposed under Resolutions 26 and 27 to be exercised without obliging Olive to make a general offer to Shareholders.
+As with previous years, CCEP has applied to the Panel for a waiver of Rule 9 of the Takeover Code to permit the buyback authorities proposed under Resolutions 27 and 28 to be exercised without obliging Olive to make a general offer to Shareholders.
 The Takeover Code is administered by the Panel and applies to CCEP as a UK public company.
 The Panel is the UK body which provides a framework for takeovers in the UK and ensures fair and equal treatment of shareholders in relation to takeovers.
 Accordingly, the Panel was consulted at an early stage regarding the waiver of Rule 9 of the Takeover Code.
-It has reviewed Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) and has agreed, subject to the approval of the Shareholders other than Olive or any concert party of Olive (the "Independent Shareholders"), to waive the requirement for Olive and any person acting in concert with Olive to make a general offer to all Shareholders where such an obligation would arise as a result of purchases by CCEP of up to 45,528,556 of its own ordinary shares of €0.01 each (the "Ordinary Shares") pursuant to Resolutions 26 and 27.
+It has reviewed Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) and has agreed, subject to the approval of the Shareholders other than Olive or any concert party of Olive (the "Independent Shareholders"), to waive the requirement for Olive and any person acting in concert with Olive to make a general offer to all Shareholders where such an obligation would arise as a result of purchases by CCEP of up to 45,677,101 of its own ordinary shares of €0.01 each (the "Ordinary Shares") pursuant to Resolutions 27 and 28.
 Under the proposed Resolution 23 we are asking the Independent Shareholders for such approval.
 An explanation of the reasons for such a request and the background to the obligation arising from Rule 9 of the Takeover Code are set out in the Explanatory Notes to Resolution 23 and in Part IV of this document.

 The Board believes that it is in the best interests of Shareholders that CCEP has the flexibility to return cash to shareholders by buying back shares.
-The Board believes that the best way to facilitate this is to pass Resolutions 23, 26 and 27.
+The Board believes that the best way to facilitate this is to pass Resolutions 23, 27 and 28.